kedarbartake98/IMDB_movie_rating_prediction/README.md

 #### Model Building [Notebook](https://github.com/kedarbartake98/IMDB_movie_rating_prediction/blob/main/notebooks/Modeling.ipynb)
 We train models on the processed data set to predict a movie's average rating

+### Conclusions and Insights:
+- Best XGBoost model achieved **66%** accuracy on the test set and **75%** accuracy (_r2-score_) on the train set.
+- Therefore, I would focus my efforts on rectifying the features since they might be misleading the models in some way
+- For modeling, I would try ensemble learning (bagging, boosting, stacking) and Artificial Neural Networks.

 ### Future Scope

 **Engineering more features**: